Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

-  the Python source code and/or technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build passes and a ✔  appears in their GitHub commit log instead of an ❌.
+  the Python source code and/or technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, your work will receive a checkmark grade if the last before-the-deadline build in GitHub Actions passes and a ✔  appears in their GitHub commit log instead of an ❌.
 The build status reported by GitHub Actions will only be a ✔ if the source code and technical writing in the GitHub repository passes all of both the GatorGrader checks and the additional checks.

 - **Technical Writing Mastery of Either ✔  or ❌**: Students will also receive a ✔ grade when the responses to the technical writing questions presented in the